The first thing to realize is that Chazelle didn't come from nowhere, and his path to his current success is one you could chart for yourself.

 The first thing Chazelle did to put him on this path was to make a movie.
 That's the first step.
 I often have the opportunity to get young students and aspiring filmmakers in front of more accomplished filmmakers, and we always ask what their advice is... it's ALWAYS "Make stuff."
 You are not a filmmaker unless you are making films, and no one is going to give you opportunities to make films unless you've taken that opportunity to do it on your own first.

 But here's the thing... even though it's similar to a lot of films, it's also totally unique.
 Within the first few shots of GUY AND MADELINE I thought, "Oh, French New Wave."
 And it really feels like it... heavily.
 Especially Goddard.
 It also feels like documentary films of Bob Dylan and Miles Davis... and then it has these musical numbers.
 They feel strangely spontaneous and introspective.
-The first few songs, simply feel like people singing to themselves when they're alone.
+The first few songs, simply feel like people singing to themselves when they're alone - which is expressly different from typical musical theater.
 They're playful and sort of silly, and feel like they really shouldn't work... but they do.
 They're a strange afterthought, because the film doesn't introduce that it's a musical right away - it reveals it slowly.
 And it doesn't end as a musical at all... there's no big final musical number.
 It's brave, fun, experimental, and unpretentious.
 It seems to be made by a guy who loves movies, has studied movies, and is very, very smart.

 And mixed throughout are some moments of sheer brilliance... such as the subway seduction scene.